MSFEALabsRobotics/AMR-F2025/Topic5/Particle Filter Mini Project.md

-# Exercise: 1D Particle Filter Localization with a Binary Side Sensor (Continuous State)
+# 1D Particle Filter Localization with a Binary Side Sensor (Continuous State)

 ## Goal
 Implement a **particle filter (PF)** in Python that localizes a robot moving on a **1D continuous track** using a **binary side ultrasonic sensor**